At Harington we are committed to protecting and respecting your privacy.

 This data sharing is used to assess and monitor funding and attainment, meet statutory requirements, support 'joined up' planning and support, meet support needs or otherwise administer and co-ordinate your involvement with Harington.

 Third Party Service Providers working on our behalf: We may store and process your information to our third party service providers (for example our email providers and database software) for the purposes of completing administrative tasks, for example to process applications or qualifications.
 When we use third party service providers, we disclose only the personal information that is necessary to process the task and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
-Please be assured that we will not release your information to third parties beyond the Harington Scheme for them to use for their own purposes unless we are required to do so by law (for example, by a court order or for the purposes of prevention of fraud or other crime).
+Please be assured that we will not release your information to third parties beyond Harington for them to use for their own purposes unless we are required to do so by law (for example, by a court order or for the purposes of prevention of fraud or other crime).

 How long do we keep your information?